Al Kooper

-Al Kooper (born Alan Peter Kuperschmidt; February 5, 1944) is a retired American songwriter, record producer and musician, known for organizing Blood, Sweat & Tears, although he did not stay with the group long enough to share its popularity.
-Throughout much of the 1960s and 1970s he was a prolific studio musician, playing organ on the Bob Dylan song "Like a Rolling Stone", French horn and piano on the Rolling Stones song "You Can't Always Get What You Want", and lead guitar on Rita Coolidge's "The Lady's Not for Sale", among many other appearances.
-Kooper also produced a number of one-off collaboration albums, such as the Super Session album that saw him work separately with guitarists Mike Bloomfield and Stephen Stills.
+Al Kooper (born Alan Peter Kuperschmidt; February 5, 1944) is an American songwriter, record producer, and musician.
+Throughout much of the 1960s and 1970s he was a prolific studio musician, including playing organ on the Bob Dylan song "Like a Rolling Stone", French horn and piano on the Rolling Stones song "You Can't Always Get What You Want", and lead guitar on Rita Coolidge's "The Lady's Not for Sale".
+He also formed and named Blood, Sweat & Tears, though he did not stay with the group long enough to share in its subsequent popularity.
+Kooper produced a number of one-off collaboration albums, such as the Super Session album that saw him work separately with guitarists Mike Bloomfield and Stephen Stills.

 In the 1970s Kooper was a successful manager and producer, recording Lynyrd Skynyrd's first three albums.
-He has also had a successful solo career, writing music for film soundtracks, and has lectured in musical composition.
+He has had a successful solo career, writing music for film soundtracks, and has lectured in musical composition.
+Kooper was selected for induction to the Rock and Roll Hall of Fame in 2023.

 Early life

-Al Kooper was born in Brooklyn, New York City, to Sam and Natalie Kuperschmidt (who were Jewish), and grew up in Hollis Hills, Queens, New York.
+Kooper was Alan Peter Kuperschmidt born in Brooklyn, New York City, on February 5, 1944.
+He grew up in a Jewish family in Hollis Hills, Queens.

 Career

 Professional debut

-Kooper's first professional work was as a 14-year-old guitarist in The Royal Teens, best known for their 1958 ABC Records novelty novelty song "Short Shorts" (although Kooper did not play on that recording).
+Kooper's first professional work was as a 14-year-old guitarist in the Royal Teens, best known for their 1958 ABC Records novelty song "Short Shorts" (although Kooper did not play on that recording).
 In 1960, he teamed up with songwriters Bob Brass and Irwin Levine to write and record demos for Sea-Lark Music Publishing.
 The trio's biggest hits were "This Diamond Ring", recorded by Gary Lewis and the Playboys, and "I Must Be Seeing Things", recorded by Gene Pitney (both 1965).
 When he was 21, Kooper moved to Greenwich Village in Manhattan.

 With Bob Dylan

 He first performed with Bob Dylan playing the Hammond organ riffs on "Like a Rolling Stone".
 He had been invited to watch the recording by producer Tom Wilson.
-It was in those recording sessions that Kooper met and befriended Mike Bloomfield, whose guitar playing he admired.
+In those recording sessions, Kooper met and befriended Mike Bloomfield, whose guitar playing he admired.
 He worked with Bloomfield for several years.
-In 1965, Kooper played with Dylan in concert, and played Hammond organ with Dylan at the Newport Folk Festival, as well as in the recording studio in 1965 and 1966.
+In 1965, Kooper played with Dylan in concert and played Hammond organ with Dylan at the Newport Folk Festival and in the recording studio in 1965 and 1966.
 He played organ once again with Dylan during his 1981 world tour.